1. I had NEVER heard the term german smear until like 2 weeks ago.

 German Smear technique in 1 minute:

-That brick (source HERE) you see in the shot above, we just installed that a couple days ago.
-It is real brick, but cut into thin slices, and mounted on a tile webbing, similar to mosaic glass tile you’d use for a backsplash project or something.
+The brick (source HERE) we used (seen in the shot below), is real brick, but cut into thin slices.
+The slices are mounted on a tile webbing, similar to mosaic glass tile you’d use for a backsplash project or something.
 We had never used this kind of product before, and I gotta say, it’s great stuff.
 It’s REAL brick, so no phony looking brick wallpaper, or tile product that looks like brick but doesn’t feel like it.
 This is the real deal, only 20x lighter weight, and 20x easier to install than having to mount them brick by brick by %^$* brick.

 This is a project we are doing in our master bedroom.
 We framed out this fireplace wall, and then mounted the brick.
 There was a whole wall of NOTHINGNESS there before.
-Dave and our brother Troy (of Nashville Flipped fame….P.S. spoiler alert…got some super fun, big time news about his show that I need to share with you all soon) framed this thing up…that’s Troy in the shot below.
+Dave and our brother Troy (of Nashville Flipped fame, framed this thing up…that’s Troy in the shot below.

 Once the framing was done, Dave and I installed the brick.
 He cuts, I mortar those puppies in place.
 When it was done being installed and grouted (we used THIS sanded grout), this is what we had.
 That big hole in the front is where our little electric fireplace will go.